gabvigano/lithium/README.md

 ### 🚀 Installation and execution

-Clone the repository, cd into dropline and run the example game:
+Clone the repository, cd into dropline and run it:

 ```bash
 git clone https://github.com/gabvigano/lithium.git